kevin21y517/c110118105/README.md

 ```
 ---

-Emphasis, aka italics, with asterisks or underscores.
+Emphasis, aka italics, with asterisks or *underscores*.
 Strong emphasis, aka bold, with **asterisks** or **underscores**.
 Combined emphasis with **asterisks and underscores**.
 Strikethrough uses two tildes. ~~Scratch this.~~